We celebrate and guard these six Guiding Principles so that they, alongside our Core Values, shape the culture of our community:

 We are convinced that a mature Christian life flows out of the joy of the Gospel.
 If we believe that our children are accepted by God, not because of their good morals or their educational performance but only by the free grace that is ours in Christ, then we will always resist perfectionism and will instead encourage them with the joy of the Lord.
 Therefore, we expect the atmosphere of our school to not be one of demanding rigor and rules, but the dominant tone will be one of joy in all that God is and has done for us.

 IV.
 Hard Work and Excellence

 We are convinced that we must train our children to work hard and to pursue excellence.
 The Bible is clear that true excellence is always the fruit of God’s grace.
-But Proverbs – a book about training children – continually emphasizes how those who work hard find blessing.
-Therefore, we will expect rigor, discipline, and excellence from our students’ work, not just because we want to teach them a disciplined lifestyle, but even more, because we believe in how capable each one of them is to achieve great things through God’s grace.
+But Proverbs—a book about training children—continually emphasizes how those who work hard find blessing.
+Therefore, we will expect rigor, discipline, and excellence from our students’ work, not only because we want to teach them a disciplined lifestyle but because we believe in how capable each one of them is of achieving great things through God’s grace.

 We are convinced that Christian children should be equipped for going out into the world.
-Christian schools can often be seen as a safe haven for Christian children, and therefore never actually prepare them to engage the world around them.
+Christian schools can often be seen as safe havens for Christian children that never actually prepare students to engage the world around them.
 In contrast, the training of our students will always have an eye toward preparing them to go out into the world as servants of Christ, doing his mission in whatever calling God has on their lives.